8 ways to avoid monthly checking fees

 The bank gets paid transaction fees from the merchants in lieu of charging you a monthly service fee.

 Credit card companies usually will forgive a late fee for customers who otherwise have excellent payment records.
 The same goes for checking account customers.
 If you are a responsible checking account holder who never overdraws the account, you likely will be forgiven for a rare mistake that triggers an overdraft fee.
 Try calling the bank’s customer service line or using its online chat service to inquire about getting a fee forgiven.

 Some financial institutions offer fee-free checking accounts for teens and college students.

-For example, Capital One’s Money teen checking account is an interest-bearing account for 8- to 18-year-olds that has no monthly fees, no minimum balance requirements and it comes with a free debit card and a mobile app.
+For example, Capital One’s Money teen checking account is an interest-bearing account for 8- to 18-year-olds that has no monthly fees and no minimum balance requirements and comes with a free debit card and a mobile app.
 It’s also a great tool to teach kids and teens the basics of handling money.

 Chase Bank’s College Checking account levies no monthly fee for students who are 17 to 24 years old at account opening.
 Its High School Checking waives the monthly fee for students who are 13 to 17 years old at account opening.
 In addition, both accounts come with the Chase Mobile app and other features that help students monitor and manage their accounts.

 Before you open a checking account, look at the bank’s fee schedule.
-You might find it on the bank’s website, or you might have to call a bank representative to share the link or a copy.
+You might find it on the bank’s website, or you might have to call a bank representative to get the link or a copy.
 Compare the best checking accounts available to find one with lower fees that suits your needs.